 Why Not Get A Safe?

 A safe is a great option in many cases.
 It would keep nosy roommates out of your stuff and children couldn’t get in.
-However, you might have a hard time coming up with an acceptable excuse to not let a spouse or parent see the contents.
+However, you might have a hard time coming up with an acceptable reason to not let a spouse or parent see the contents.

 Law enforcement can get a court order to force you to open it.

 Burglars can break into low-end safes more easily than you think using simple tools such as drills, hammers, and prybars.
 This is especially true if it’s not bolted in place and they’re able to tip it over.
-Or they can steal the entire safe if it’s small enough and open it at their leisure.
+Or, if it's small enough, they can steal the entire safe and open it at their leisure.